Ivan-Orpiano/MonTrack/Readme.md

 Issues and PRs are welcome.
 If you're proposing something bigger than a bug fix, open an issue first so we can talk through the approach.

-## 📄 License

-No license file is included yet — add one (MIT is a solid default for a project like this) before you rely on this being open source in the legal sense.

 ---